TaraYoo/tic-tac-toe/README.md

   a piece to its representation of the game grid (a 1-dimensional array) in the corresponding index.
 I set the browser to update from the locally stored game board The user's move also triggers the API to update the game state from the back end.
   I was trying to keep as much of the game in the local environment as possible since I don't own the back end, but given a back end that I own, I would make the browser view update from the back end API to have just one source of the game state.

+Future goals for the app are:
+- Spinners on screen while the app is communicating with the back end
+- Better documentation with an improved README.md
+- Cleaner user alerts with bigger emphasis on game win / tie announcements

 ## API Reference